christt105/PokemonFollowingRenegadePlatinumTranslation/README.md

 * Write the Romname.
 In this case, "`PokeFollowingRenegadeEs.nds`".
 * "`patch ../xml/PokeFollowingRenegadeEs.xml`".
 This will patch the rom with the new text.
 * (Only in platinum) You have to change the msg.narc files.
 Go to the `./thenewpoketext/tmp_PokeFollowingRenegadeEs/root/msgdata/` (in case you are using other rom change the name of the `tmp_` folder).
 Rename `msg.narc` to `pl_msg.narc` and `msg1.narc` to `msg.narc`.
-* Then, in the `thenewpoketext` session write `mkrom PokeFollowingRenegadeEs.nds`.
+* Then, in the `thenewpoketext` session write "`mkrom PokeFollowingRenegadeEs.nds`".
 This will create the patched rom with the texts changed.